gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

     path: "/page-1",
     element: <Page />
 }, {
-    parentName: "error-boundary" // Register the page under an existing route having "error-boundary" as its "name".
+    parentName: "error-boundary" // Register the route under an existing route having "error-boundary" as its "name".
 });
 ```

 [!ref text="Learn more about using nested routes for federated tabs"](../../guides/federated-tabs.md)

 !!!info
-Likewise any other React Router routes, the `path` property of a page rendered under an existing parent route must be an absolute path.
-For example, if a parent route `path` is `/layout`, the `path` property of a page rendered under that parent route and responding to the `/page-1` url, should be `/layout/page-1`.
+Likewise any other React Router routes, the `path` property of a route rendered under an existing parent route must be an absolute path.
+For example, if a parent route `path` is `/layout`, the `path` property of a route rendered under that parent route and responding to the `/page-1` url, should be `/layout/page-1`.
 !!!

 ### Retrieve routes